cksystemsteaching/selfie/manuscript/semantics.md

 > ./selfie -c selfie.c -o selfie3.m -m 3 -l selfie3.m -y 2 -c selfie.c -o selfie4.m
 ./selfie: this is selfie's starc compiling selfie.c ...
-./selfie: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie3.m ./selfie: this is selfie's mipster executing selfie3.m with 3MB of memory selfie3.m: 125616 bytes with 29889 instructions and 6060 bytes of data loaded from selfie3.m selfie3.m: this is selfie's hypster executing selfie3.m with 2MB of memory selfie3.m: this is selfie's starc compiling selfie.c ... selfie3.m: 125616 bytes with 29889 instructions and 6060 bytes of data written into selfie4.m
-selfie3.m: exiting with exit code 0
-selfie3.m: this is selfie's hypster terminating selfie3.m selfie3.m: exiting with exit code 0
-./selfie: this is selfie's mipster terminating selfie3.m ...
+./selfie: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie3.m ./selfie: this is selfie's mipster executing selfie3.m with 3MB of physical memory selfie3.m: 121660 bytes with 28779 instructions and 6544 bytes of data loaded from selfie3.m selfie3.m: this is selfie's hypster executing selfie3.m with 2MB of physical memory selfie3.m: this is selfie's starc compiling selfie.c ... selfie3.m: 121660 bytes with 28779 instructions and 6544 bytes of data written into selfie4.m selfie3.m: exiting with exit code 0 and 1.05MB of mallocated memory selfie3.m: this is selfie's hypster terminating selfie3.m with exit code 0 and 1.17MB of mapped memory selfie3.m: exiting with exit code 0 and 2.68MB of mallocated memory ./selfie: this is selfie's mipster terminating selfie3.m with exit code 0 and 1.42MB of mapped memory ...
 ```